MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contribution.md

     git push origin -u
     ```

-4. Create a pull request from upstream to your remote master
+4. Create a PR from upstream to your remote master

-#### Writing ARM templates for Contoso implementation
+#### Writing Azure Resource Manager templates for Contoso implementation

-First, let's assert that there is no right or wrong way writing ARM templates and parameters files.
+There isn't a right or wrong way to write Resource Manager templates and parameters files.

-ARM is a language and everyone has different "style of writing".
-Very seldom composition of the template and parameters file are the same among group of developers.
-There is no clear style definition to govern and separate code from the config.
-In other words, what goes in template versus what is in the parameter files.
-Available guidance on when to use parameters and object as parameters (without any schema) are subject to interpretation and there is no one authoring "style" fits all.
+Resource Manager is a language, and everyone has a different style of writing.
+Few template and parameters files are written similarly among a group of developers.
+There aren't clear style definitions to govern and separate code from configurations, subjecting what goes into templates versus parameter files to interpretation.
+Guidance on when to use parameters and object as parameters (without any schema) is also subject to interpretation, and there isn't one authoring style that fits all.

-To simplify development and unit testing at-scale with multiple developers contributing, we have adopted to specific style of writing templates by decoupling template from its parameter file completely.

-We have opted for minimalist "one template to rule them all" approach.
-This will externalize all resource properties as a complex object in parameter file and we can enforce strict schema validation on parameter file based on resource schema that platform already publishes.
-This drives clear separation between template and parameters.
-Parameter file is essentially RESTful representation of the resource when calling `get-azresource` or `az resource show`.
+To simplify development and unit testing at scale with multiple developers contributing, we've adopted a specific style of writing templates by completely decoupling a template from its parameter file.
+This minimalist one-template-to-rule-them-all approach externalizes all resource properties as a complex object in a parameter file, and we can enforce strict schema validation in the file based on resource schema that the platform already publishes.
+This approach clearly separates template and parameters.
+The parameter file is essentially a RESTful representation of the resource when calling `get-azresource` or `az resource show`.

 - Template.json